Biggest attack in years kills 31 in China's troubled Xinjiang

 "The Chinese government has the confidence and the ability to combat the terrorists," Hong said at a daily news briefing.
 "These terrorists are swollen with arrogance.
 Their schemes will not succeed."

-In a posting on its Chinese-language microblog account, the U.S. Embassy said it offered condolences to victims of the "violent attack", but stopped short of labeling it terrorism.
+In a posting on its Chinese-language microblog account, the U.S. Embassy said it offered condolences to victims of the "violent attack", but stopped short of labelling it terrorism.

 In contrast, Russian President Vladimir Putin expressed condolences over what he called the "terrorist act" in Urumqi in a telegram to Chinese President Xi Jinping on Thursday, the Kremlin said, a day after a visit to Shanghai that produced a landmark agreement on supplies of Russian natural gas to China.